Complexity counts: global and local perspectives on Indo-Aryan numeral systems: Results

 We approach this question using the form-level metrics described above (n-gram surprisal, LDL production accuracy, LDL comprehension accuracy).
 We divide languages in the UniNum dataset into Indo-Aryan and non-Indo-Aryan groups, and fit generalized additive models (GAMs) with complexity metrics as responses which include by-group main effects and smooth terms representing the influence of cardinality on complexity, along with by-language random intercepts and slopes.
 We use a Gaussian log link function for surprisal, and a Binomial logit link function for LDL production accuracy and LDL comprehension accuracy.

 Figure \ref{fig:GAMs} shows marginal smooths for Indo-Aryan and non-Indo-Aryan languages from a hierarchical GAM relating different form-level complexity measure responses to the predictor cardinality.
 Smooth terms display some degree of non-monotonicity, which may be an artifact of the number of spline knots chosen (we used the default basis dimension of $k=10$); additionally, the slight rise in complexity after the cardinality value of $50$ may be partly related to the fact that for some IA languages, numerals 51--8 (e.g., Hindi/Urdu {\IPA IkjAv@n} `51') bear no formal resemblance to the numeral 50 (Hindi/Urdu {\IPA p@cAs}).
-All the same, for all smooths, elements with higher cardinality tend to have lower predicted complexity values than those of lower cardinality, as borne out by the marginal slopes for each model, which are negative for both groups for surprisal and production accuracy (95\% confidence intervals for surprisal: IA $=[-0.01803, -0.01574]$, non-IA $=[-0.00923, -0.00828]$; production error: IA $=[-0.00583, -0.00362]$, non-IA $=[-0.00540, -0.00436]$; comprehension accuracy: IA $=[0.002502, 0.00518]$, non-IA $=[0.000561, 0.00102]$).
+All the same, for all smooths, elements with higher cardinality tend to have lower predicted complexity values than those of lower cardinality, as borne out by the marginal slopes for each model, which are negative for both groups for surprisal and production error and positive for comprehension accuracy (95\% confidence intervals for surprisal: IA $=[-0.01803, -0.01574]$, non-IA $=[-0.00923, -0.00828]$; production error: IA $=[-0.00583, -0.00362]$, non-IA $=[-0.00540, -0.00436]$; comprehension accuracy: IA $=[0.002502, 0.00518]$, non-IA $=[0.000561, 0.00102]$).
 Marginal effects of Indo-Aryan on complexity are consistently higher than for the non-Indo-Aryan group (95\% confidence intervals for surprisal: IA $=[1.929, 1.954]$, non-IA $=[0.856, 0.867]$; production error: IA $=[0.462, 0.497]$, non-IA $=[0.170, 0.181]$; comprehension accuracy: IA $=[0.521, 0.555]$, non-IA $=[0.919,0.927]$).
+Figure \ref{fig:emille} shows normalized frequency measures plotted against complexity metrics for selected Indo-Aryan languages for which reliable corpora were available.
+Strikingly, the non-monotonic trend seen in Figure \ref{fig:GAMs} around the mid-range of cardinalities is absent here or at least less pronounced, indicating that frequency is an even better predictor of complexity than cardinality; incidentally, 50 and other multiples of ten have higher frequency than would be predicted solely on the basis of their cardinality.